MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGroupToAffinityRule.md

 ## DESCRIPTION
 This cmdlet is used to add either a VM role or a group name to a cluster affinity rule.
-When using this cmdlet we can use both **-Name** and **-Groups**.
+When using this cmdlet we can use both **Name** and **Groups** parameters.
 The former is used to choose the desired affinity rule and the latter is for the groups to be added.

 ## EXAMPLES